Irishbecky91/Do-you-Sudoku/README.md

 Each page within the site has a consistent and responsive navigation system.
 The details of features on the site are detailed below.
 - The **Header** is across the top of the page.
 It is not static as this would cover too much of the screen.
 - The **Navigation Bar** is positioned directly below the header.
 - The **Footer** stays at the bottom of the screen at all times, on all screen sizes.
-Both social media links opens in a new tab.
-Additionally, both links opens to Rebecca Rayner's profiles in LinkedIn and GitHub.
+Both social media links on the footer open in a new tab.
+Additionally, both links opens to the developer's profiles in LinkedIn and GitHub.
+The icons are positioned on either side of some text showing "Created by Rebecca Rayner".

 <dl>
     <dt><a href="https://irishbecky91.github.io/Do-you-Sudoku/index.html" target="_blank" alt="Home Page">Home Page</a></dt>